Key government initiatives to eradicate child labour in india

 Eradicating child labour in India requires sustained government action, strong legal enforcement, and active participation from civil society.
 While progress over the years is encouraging, the journey is far from over.

 By supporting organisations like Bal Raksha Bharat and spreading awareness about child rights, every citizen can play a role in ensuring that no child is forced to sacrifice their childhood to labour.
-Education, protection, and opportunity must replace exploitation – only then can India truly eradicate child labour.
+Education, protection, and opportunity are essential to building a future where every child can reach their full potential and child labour is eliminated.